guntars-lemps/fg3avr/README.md

-Fg3avr is 3 channels frequencies generator for arduino which can be used for multiple purposes.
+Fg3avr is 3 channels frequency generator for arduino which can be used for multiple purposes.

 ### Features